Input

 ISCF specifies orbital optimization algorithm.
 The value n currently can be:

 • 2: Analytical gradients in terms of basis functions with the L-BFGS algorithm.
-This algorithm involves only the first-order density matrix and is not suitable in cases displaying structures that are orthogonal to each other.
+This algorithm involves only the first-order density matrix and is the default for BOVB.

 • 5: Analytical gradients in terms of VB orbitals with the L-BFGS algorithm.
 This is the most efficient algorithm so far.
-This option needs NAO and NAE.
+Keywords NAO and NAE are needed.
+This is the default for VBSCF.

 • 6: VBSCF with full hessian matrix.
 NAO and NAE are needed for this option.
 This algorithm is potentially faster and more robust than ISCF=5, but it is still under development and thus is not recommended in the current version of the program.